B. J. Novak: The Office

 After hearing Novak's opening joke at a comedy club, executive producer Greg Daniels decided he "wanted to do something with him."
 Novak was subsequently cast as Ryan Howard, who is introduced on the show as a temporary employee at Dunder Mifflin in Scranton, Pennsylvania.
 Novak's character goes through ups and downs throughout his work career and has an on-and-off relationship with Kelly Kapoor (Mindy Kaling).

 Novak was also a producer and writer on the show; he and Kaling, Greg Daniels, Michael Schur and Paul Lieberstein were its original writers.
 Novak is credited with writing 15 episodes, including the Writers Guild of America nominated episodes "Diversity Day" and "Local Ad".
+Novak and his fellow writers and producers were nominated five consecutive times for the Primetime Emmy Award for Outstanding Comedy Series, from 2007 to 2011.

 On July 21, 2010, news reports indicated Novak had signed a contract to remain with the show for its seventh and eighth seasons.
-Under the new terms, he would be made an executive producer midway through Season 7, and would direct two episodes.
-He left The Office after the ninth-season premiere, "New Guys", but returned to guest-star in the series' final episode.
-In a 2021 podcast interview on Dax Shepard's show, he confirmed that he had been offered the Season 9 showrunner position, but declined it because he decided that his "fire for the job had burned out", and it was time for him to move on to other projects.
+Under the new terms, he would be made an executive producer midway through season 7, and would direct two episodes.
+He left The Office after the ninth-season premiere, "New Guys", but returned to guest-star in the series finale.
+In a 2021 podcast interview on Dax Shepard's show, he confirmed that he had been offered the season 9 showrunner position, but declined it because he decided that his "fire for the job had burned out", and it was time for him to move on to other projects.

-Novak and his fellow "The Office" writers and producers were nominated five consecutive times for the Primetime Emmy Award for Outstanding Comedy Series, from 2007 to 2011.

 In a June 2009 interview with The Philadelphia Inquirer, Novak spoke about sharing the success of The Office with his Newton South High School classmate John Krasinski:Sometimes when this feels too good to be true, I think that if this were all a dream, that would be what should have tipped me off.
 I'd wake up saying, "I was in this incredible TV show and it was a big hit and the star was John [Krasinski] from high school.
 Isn't that weird?"